dafydd61/advancedWeb/08a-rocks/README.md

 Your db credentials are ccitXXXX_drupalu/generic (unless you've changed your cPanel password) Your database name is ccitXXXX_drupaldb

-So my login on phoenix looks like this:
+So the code inside my _signon.php for phoenix looks like this:

     mysql_connect("localhost", "ccit1280_drupalu", "generic") or die(mysql_error());
     mysql_select_db("ccit1280_drupaldb") or die(mysql_error());